-- 4. Discovery will ask you if you want to save the Firmware binary file for future use click Yes for future use, e.g. update other systems offline using same firmware file.
-Otherwise, proceed with No - Discovery may ask to overwrite a temporary file on your PC click Yes to allow it to do so. - Discovery will confirm through another dialogue box that the file download is complete.
-Click Yes to begin the firmware upload to the Minimus. - At the end of the uploading process, the dialogue box will ask to restart the Minimus.
-Click Yes to finalise the process. - A dialogue box will ask you if you want to upload the previous configuration.
-Click Yes to finalise the process. - When the configuration is uploaded, the Minimus needs to be restarted again.
-Confirm with vestor to the dialogue box. - 10.
-The Minimus will re-boot and, during this process, the LED will rapidly flash white and power off for a few seconds. - 11.
-Go to the "Storage" of the Minimus web page and Quick-format the microSD cards of your Minimus (for details, see Section 2.3.3.1). - 12.
+- 4. During the upgrade process, Discovery will remind you to backup the data on the SD cards before proceeding with the update.
+If any valuable data is backed up, then click Yes to continue. - 5.
+Discovery will ask you if you want to save the Firmware binary file for future use click Yes for future use, e.g. update other systems offline using same firmware file.
+Otherwise, proceed with No. - 6.
+Discovery may ask to overwrite a temporary file on your PC click Yes to allow it to do so. - 7.
+Discovery will confirm through another dialogue box that the file download is complete.
+Click Yes to begin the firmware upload to the Minimus. - 8.
+At the end of the uploading process, the dialogue box will ask to restart the Minimus.
+Click Yes to finalise the process. - 9.
+A dialogue box will ask you if you want to upload the previous configuration.
+Click Yes to finalise the process. - 10.
+When the configuration is uploaded, the Minimus needs to be restarted again.
+Confirm with Yes to the dialogue box. - 11.
+The Minimus will re-boot and, during this process, the LED will rapidly flash white and power off for a few seconds. - 12.
 Check that all indicators are green (i.e. nothing in red nor in yellow) in Discovery. - 13.
-Go to the "Status" tab of the Minimus web page. - 14.
-Check that your Minimus firmware version is as expected.
+Go to the Status tab of the Minimus web page.

-15. Check that nothing red or yellow shows up in the "Status" tab of the Minimus web page.
+- 14. Check that your Minimus firmware version is as expected. - 15.
+Check that nothing red or yellow shows up in the Status tab of the Minimus web page.